The ATR/QM Rule: What It Is And What Borrowers Should Know

-- very short-term bridge loans, which provide short-term financing,
+- Very short-term bridge loans, which provide short-term financing

-- some types of loan modifications (versus certain forms of refinancing),
+- Some types of loan modifications (versus certain forms of refinancing)

-- open-end credit plans (like home equity lines of credit),
+- Open-end credit plans (like home equity lines of credit)

-- construction periods with terms under 12 months,
+- Construction periods with terms under 12 months

 The Bottom Line

-The ATR/QM rule takes measures to protect borrowers by holding lenders to higher standards than in the past.
-Moreover, the new rules do so without compromising consumers’ access to credit.
+The ATR/QM Rule takes measures to protect borrowers by holding lenders to higher standards than in the past.
+Moreover, this rule does so without compromising a consumer’s access to credit.
 It encourages appropriate, safe lending and innovation.
-The legislation saw several revisions and amendments since Congress signed the Dodd-Frank Act into law, though.
-Like this, the future for many borrowers is subject to more potential changes.
+The Dodd-Frank Act has undergone several revisions and amendments since Congress signed the legislation into law, though, so the future for many borrowers is subject to more potential changes.
 Therefore, it’s always a good idea for any aspiring homeowner to stay informed.